 Most imported goods are also subject to the Federal Goods and Services Tax (GST) and Provincial Sales Tax (PST) or, in certain provinces and territories, the Harmonized Sales Tax (HST).

 This replaces the stock 58″ Wooden Handle for all of our Online orders.
 The two piece design significantly reduces your shipping cost due to the box length without taking away any of the durability to our product.
-The Wooden Handle will continue to be used at all of our Retailer locations.
+The Wooden Handle will continue to be used at all of our Retailer locations until stock is depleted.

 Article By America’s Master Handy Man ® – Glenn Haege